Microsoft announced today that it plans to shut down Docs.com for a Sharing Service for Office documents at 15 December 2017.

 In addition, Microsoft believes that OneDrive is the right service for distributing documents that are stored.

-For custom sharing, OneDrive offers additional tools, permission settings, and security to share and protect them data and your content.
+For custom sharing, OneDrive offers additional tools, rights and security settings to share and protect your data and content.

-We should also mention that there are many alternative solutions available, not only those from Microsoft, but also from other companies such as Google with Google Docs.
+Let's also mention that there are many available alternatives not only for Microsoft but also for other companies like Google with Google Docs.